 Today I would like to take you back to Italy to wander with me through the stunning cave system, Grotte di Castellana in Puglia, Southern Italy.
 Once all that could be seen of the system was a large hole in the ground that the locals thought the devil lived in but following explorations started in 1938 the system has been opened up and there is now over 3 kilometres of walkways which are easily accessible to the public.

-There is a short route which takes about an hour or a longer two and a half hour route but either one will show you a wonderful world of stalagmites and stalactites lit up to show-off the impressive beauty of these fabulous rock formations.
+There is a short route which takes about an hour or a longer two-and-a-half hour route but either one will show you a wonderful world of stalagmites and stalactites lit up to show off the impressive beauty of these fabulous, calcite-rich rock formations.

 As I walked through these magical tunnels and caverns I wondered how it must have felt to be the first to set eyes on these beautiful sculptures of nature.